Chlayem/Chlayem/README.md

   🎓 I received my Degree from **ENSI** - **National School of Computer Science** in June 2024.

-  🔭 I’m currently seeking for a job in **Software Engineering** or related fields.
+  🔭 I’m currently seeking an entry job in **Software Engineering** or related fields.

   🌱 I’m currently focusing on **Web development** while exploring **AI**, **ML** and **Computer Vision**.